neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### How Do I Create A Sparse Version of YOLOv5 Trained on My Data?

-Neural Magic's open-source model repository SparseZoo and open-source model optimization library SparseML are integrated with Ultralytics YOLOv5, making it easy to fine-tune a pre-sparsified version of any YOLOv5 model onto custom data with a single CLI command.
+Neural Magic's open-source model repository, SparseZoo, contains pre-sparsified checkpoints of each YOLOv5 model.
+Using SparseML, which is integrated with Ultralytics, you can fine-tune a sparse checkpoint onto your data with a single CLI command.

 [Checkout Neural Magic's YOLOv5 documentation for more details](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying).